 Bishop Leo Arkfeld SVD agreed to print the new newspaper in the town of Wewak.
 Fr.
 Frank trained the staff for the first issue himself, and he focused on getting the paper into the hands of nationals.

-We hope you have enjoyed learning more about the importance of education, the work that Divine Word Missionaries are doing to educate the most vulnerable, and the changes in people and communities that they see happen through the power of education and literacy.
+We hope you have enjoyed learning more about the impact of education on poverty, the work that Divine Word Missionaries are doing to educate the most vulnerable and the changes in people and communities that happen through the power of education and literacy.

-Join Mission Impact and support the educational work of Divine Word Missionaries for the impoverished, the illiterate, the suffering, and the marginalized.
+Please join us in this important work.
+Support Mission Impact and help continue the educational work of Divine Word Missionaries for the impoverished, the illiterate, the suffering and the marginalized.

 Want to connect with us and stay up-to-date on stories from the mission field?